 Homeowners commonly only recognize mouse holes after all other signs of a mouse infestation appear.
 Due to their body shape, mice are capable of fitting through holes much smaller than what would appear likely.
 The mice may enter the home through gaps in windows, ceilings, and even sewer lines.

 Mice are Attracted to All Types of Food

 Mice are always in search of a food source.
 Whether it's a nighttime cheese or peanut butter snack, they are also attracted to pet food.
 Believe it or not, mice also like to eat chocolate!
+When setting up mouse traps, it's crucial to choose the best bait for mouse traps.
 Mice tend to have their own preferences for foods, even having a favorite potato chip flavor.

 Store pet food and other food in glass or metal containers